In Mexico City, the largest city in the country, all regional cuisines of the country are represented and accessible.

 Mexican tamales are flavorful with refined textures.
 We tasted many different kinds and enjoyed both the savory and sweet versions.

-Where To Eat the Best Tamales in Mexico City
+Where to Eat the Best Tamales in Mexico City

 One of our favorite places for tamales is Tamalli.
 This store focuses on making tamales in the most authentic way.